douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Predictive Maintenance: Using AI to predict equipment failures before they happen.
     -   Supply Chain Optimization: AI helps in forecasting demand and optimizing supply chain logistics.
     -   Quality Control: AI-driven visual inspection systems for detecting defects.
--   Case Study: Siemens\' use of AI in its gas turbine factory, where AI algorithms optimize the production process and predict maintenance needs.
+-   Case Study: Siemens' use of AI in its gas turbine factory, where AI algorithms optimize the production process and predict maintenance needs.

 #### AI in Retail